Maple-Mustard Grilled Salmon

 5. Rub the grill grates with a towel dipped in oil.
 Place the salmon on the grill skin-side down, cover the grill, and cook undisturbed until grill marks appear and the skin is starting to crisp, about 2 to 3 minutes.
 Using a flat spatula, carefully flip the fillets over and brush the skin with some of the glaze.
 Cover the grill and continue to cook until the salmon is just opaque in the center, about 2 to 4 minutes more.
 Transfer to a serving plate and serve immediately, passing the remaining glaze on the side.

-Posted on August 1, 2016 10:00 am, in Foodie, Recipes and tagged Barbecue Recipes, dinner, Entrees, Grilling Food, Maple-Mustard Grilled Salmon, Recipes, salmon.
+Posted on August 1, 2016 10:00 am, in The Chef, The Foodie and tagged Barbecue Recipes, dinner, Entrees, Grilling Food, Maple-Mustard Grilled Salmon, salmon, The Chef.
 Bookmark the permalink.
 Leave a comment.